 Manufacturers frequently make changes to their product ingredients, formulations or labeling, and older versions may still be on store shelves or in your home.
 When possible, EWG's Guide rates all available versions.
 It's important to read the label every time you shop, even though many labels don't offer complete information.

-Top scoring factors: Some concern for damage to vision; skin irritation/allergies/damage; cancer
+Top scoring factors: Some concern for damage to vision; developmental/endocrine/reproductive effects; cancer

 Top scoring factors: May contain ingredients with potential for acute aquatic toxicity; cancer; general systemic/organ effects

-Top scoring factors: Some concern for acute aquatic toxicity; skin irritation/allergies/damage; damage to vision
+Top scoring factors: Some concern for acute aquatic toxicity; damage to vision; respiratory effects

 Products bearing the Leaping Bunny mark are certified cruelty-free under the Humane Household Products Standard, managed in the U.S. and Canada by the Coalition for Consumer Information on Cosmetics, a coalition of eight national animal protection groups.
 Participating companies must open their processes to independent audits throughout the supply chain.

 PETA Cruelty-free Companies